Core supports budget: A closer look.

 If you need help to get ready for your day, get to appointments or carry out daily health and fitness activities, then these could all be covered under assistance with daily life in your budget too.

-To find out more, read one of our previous articles on assistance with daily life by clicking here.
+To find out more, read one of our previous article on Budget areas explained: Assistance with Daily Life.

 Everyday items that you rely on because of your disability fall under the consumables category.
 These products may give you more confidence or help you to become more independent.